agupta54/weather-prediction/README.md

 A cursory inspection of the data by just opening in a text editor gives us so many useful insights.

 More details are presented in the ipython notebook.
+Once we are done exploring the data and deciding what model to use for prediction in the ipython notebook we can deploy our model using buy_tickets.py. predict_weather.py and tools.py contains similar code as in the ipython notebook but in a more modular form for deployment.